-The study showed that both treatments were able to provide significant relief of sleep apnea symptoms, including depression.
-CPAP was used for the majority of studies, 19, and this partly contributed to the wide disparity in results among CPAP treatments experiments.
-Oral appliances were used in 5 studies (two used both), and were more uniform in their results.
-Studies ranged in size from a mere 23 participants to a rather large 391 participants, and in length from 1 week to 24 weeks.
+One 2014 review showed that both CPAP and oral appliances provided significant relief of sleep apnea symptoms, including depression.
+Participants used CPAP for most studies, 19, which partly contributed to the wide disparity in results among CPAP treatments experiments.
+Oral appliances were used in 5 studies (two used both) and were more uniform in their results.
+Studies ranged from a mere 23 participants to a rather large 391 participants and in length from 1 week to 24 weeks.

 Is Sleep Apnea behind Your Depression?

-It’s likely that many people who suspect or have been diagnosed with depression have sleep apnea as the primary or as a contributing cause.
+Many people who suspect or have been diagnosed with depression likely have sleep apnea as the primary or contributing cause.
 Many common symptoms of depression, such as daytime sleepiness, lack of energy, and loss of interest, are associated with sleep apnea.
 As a result, people who have been diagnosed with depression should talk to their doctor about sleep apnea and consider a sleep test to determine whether it’s a factor.

 It’s imperative for people to talk to their doctor if their current depression treatment is not working for them.
 Although many of these studies have limitations (such as short duration or small sample size), science supports the effectiveness of sleep apnea treatment for improving depression symptoms.